 The book club promises to tackle a range of topics, with reader votes being used to determine subsequent books choices for the group.
 Reading kicked off August 6 with ‘From The Ashes’ by Jesse Thistle, a powerful memoir of hope and resilience, and a revelatory look into the life of a Métis-Cree man who refused to give up.

 If you haven’t already signed up, what are you waiting for?
-Simply click on the link to be taken to our sign-up page.
-There’s still time to get caught up on chapter one.
 We hope to see you there.